Eating well is one of the most important things you can do to stay in good health and maintain a healthy body weight.

 Maintaining a healthy weight

 Obesity is rising rapidly, not only in Wales but across the world.
-Quite simply, a lot of people are eating more calories every day than they actually need.
+Quite simply, a lot of people are eating more calories every day than they actually need, sometimes because they cannot afford to choose healthier food options.

 If you are obese you are more likely to develop certain long-term conditions like Type II diabetes, high blood pressure and cardiovascular disease.
 Certain types of cancer are also linked to obesity.

-Visit NHS Direct Wales to check your BMI (body mass index) and find out if you are a healthy weight.
+Visit NHS 111 Wales to check your BMI (body mass index) and find out if you are a healthy weight.

 It’s much easier to avoid becoming overweight in the first place; however, it’s never too late to start eating healthier and watch those pounds disappear.